Spain Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Spain and the Schengen Area without a visa for short stays
+Nationals from certain countries can enter Spain and the Schengen Area for short stays without a visa.

 Arrival Process